The Three Doshas

 Typical characteristics of an unbalaned Pita include:

 aggression, jealously and anger

 high blood pressure

 Kapha people are grounded, calm and stable.
-With their combination of Earth and Water they are know to be "Mother Earth" types, full of compassion, forgiveness and nurturing.
+With their combination of Earth and Water, they are known to be "Mother Earth" types, full of compassion, forgiveness and nurturing.
 Although less likely to jump to action than the other two doshas they will see things through to the end due to their steadfastness.

-Too much earth and water creates mud and stuckness.
+Too much earth and water create mud and stuckness.
 Kaphas have to be careful not to get bogged down and stuck.
-Balance is brought about through right diet and lifestyle techniques that create lightness.
+Balance is brought about through the right diet and lifestyle techniques that create lightness.